They’re the really important part.

 Each individual, weekly exercise has its own tangible benefits that will help you in life.

-Let’s take the exercise from Week 1 first, which is
+Let’s take the exercise from Week One first.

 44. Now make the application: Select a room where you can be alone and undisturbed.
 Sit erect, comfortably, but do not lounge.
 Let your thoughts roam where they will but be perfectly still for fifteen minutes to half an hour.
 Continue this for three or four days or for a week until you secure full control of your physical being.